 Atoms and Isotopes

 A chemical element is a substance that cannot be made into a more straightforward form by ordinary chemical means the smallest unit of a chemical element is an atom.
 An atom has all the properties of that element.
-At the center of an atom is a nucleus made up of subatomic particles called protons and neutrons.
+A nucleus comprises subatomic particles called protons and neutrons at the center of an atom.
 Protons have a positive electrical charge.
 The number of protons in the nucleus determines what element the atom is.
-Neutrons are about the size of protons but have no charge.
-Electrons, each having a negative electrical charge, orbit the nucleus at varying energy levels in a region known as the electron cloud.
+Neutrons are about the size of protons but have no electrical charge.
+Each having a negative electrical charge, electrons orbit the nucleus at varying energy levels in a region known as the electron cloud.

 Because electrons are minuscule compared with protons and neutrons, the number of protons plus neutrons gives the atom its atomic mass.
 All atoms of a given element always have the same number of protons but may differ in the number of neutrons found in its nucleus.
 Atoms of an element with differing numbers of neutrons are called isotopes.
 (Matter Matters | Earth Science, n.d.)